U.S. Passport Requirements: What’s Needed to Get a Passport?

 Note: Photocopies and notarized copies will not be accepted

-If the applicant does not have a birth certificate or previous U.S. passport, then other forms of proof can be used, including a doctor’s record of postnatal care, baptismal certificate, census record, hospital birth certificate, the early school record, or family bible record.
+Suppose the applicant does not have a birth certificate or previous U.S. passport.
+In that case, other forms of proof can be used, including a doctor’s record of postnatal care, baptismal certificate, census record, hospital birth certificate, early school record, or family bible record.

 Passport requirements can vary from person to person (depending on their circumstances).
 If you do not fit into the typical application, renewal, or amending process, then you may want to refer to these items to help: